Ajay19925/CodePath_AndroidDevelopment/README.md

-# Android Prework - *HelloWorld*
+# Android Prework - *FirstAndroidApp*

 Submitted by: **Ajay Balaji D**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**FirstAndroidApp** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **8** hours spent in total